If English is not your primary language, DTA must provide you with a bilingual DTA worker or communicate through a translation service.

 - The DTA worker should use their language line interpreter service.

-The DTAConnect.com online application is currently in English, Spanish, Portuguese, Haitian Creole, Cantonese, and Vietnamese.
+DTA Online applications at DTAConnect.com are currently in English, Spanish, Portuguese, Haitian Creole, Cantonese, and Vietnamese.

-DTA also currently has paper applications in 13 languages: Spanish, Portuguese, French, Haitian Creole, Chinese, Vietnamese, Khmer, Korean, Russian, Italian, Polish, Arabic and English.
+DTA paper applications are available in 13 languages: Spanish, Portuguese, French, Haitian Creole, Chinese, Vietnamese, Khmer, Korean, Russian, Italian, Polish, Arabic and English.
 You can download and print these applications at Mass.gov/snap.

-DTA currently only sends SNAP notices and forms in English and Spanish.
+DTA notices and forms (like recertification and interim reports) are currently only in English and Spanish.
 DTA also sends a standard flier in other languages that recommends you get the information translated.